 In Finland, Lithuania and Romania, schools should integrate the development of students' generic or transversal competences into the regular learning of different subjects.
 In addition, in Finland, all students should have the opportunity to participate in at least one multidisciplinary learning module per school year which promotes the achievement of the objectives set for basic education, in particular the development of transversal competences.
 In Lithuania, teachers engage students in a variety of active learning experiences, such as project- or inquiry-based learning and experiential learning.
 In Romania, individual teachers include the development of generic competences in their annual or unit plans.
-However, Lithuanian and Romanian schools are under pressure to achieve high academic standards, often at the expense of providing rich learning experiences for students.
-One of the common challenges is that, as transversal competences are the responsibility of everyone and no one in particular, the way in which they are implemented depends very much on the interests and skills of teachers and school communities.
+However, Lithuanian and Romanian schools are under pressure to achieve high academic standards, often at the expense of providing rich learning experiences are the responsibility of everyone and no one in particular, the way in which they are implemented depends very much on the interests and skills of teachers and school communities.